bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 url
 : RECOMMENDED.
 The interaction URL that the RC
               will direct the RO to.
-This URL MUST be stable at the AS such that clients can be statically configured with it.
+This URL MUST be stable at the AS such that RCs can be statically configured with it.

 ~~~